A Digital Nomad Guide to Abu Dhabi, UAE

 Art House Cafe

 Working around other digital nomads is a great way to get motivated, meet new people and be productive.
-This cafe offers a creative environment with lots of color and an artistic vibe that makes it appealing for all kinds of creative beings.
+Art House Cafe offers a creative environment with lots of color and an artistic vibe that makes it appealing for all kinds of creative beings.

 Blacksmith Coffee Company

-Located inside the New York University Abu Dhabi, this coffee place is an excellent spot to work remotely as it is filled with students studying, talking and offering an interesting vibe.
+Located inside the New York University Abu Dhabi, Blacksmith Coffee Company is an excellent spot to work remotely as it is filled with students studying, talking and offering an interesting vibe.
 Not only that, but their coffee is to die for and an excellent choice to be surrounded by youth full of life.

 Fifth Street Coffee

 Fast WiFi and good coffee sound like the ideal combination to get your work done as a digital nomad.
-You’ll likely encounter loads of other digital nomads working away at their laptops making it a great option to consider.
+You’ll likely encounter loads of other digital nomads working away at their laptops, making Fifth Street Coffee a great option to consider.

-With a cozy interior and exceptional coffee, Joud Cafe ranks high on best places to work remotely in Abu Dhabi.
+With a cozy interior and exceptional coffee, Joud Coffee ranks high on best places to work remotely in Abu Dhabi.

 Located in both Etihad Towers and World Trade Centre, you can get the entire office environment at Servcorp.
 From a receptionist to answer calls, floor-manager, IT support and large clientele around the world, it is a great option for someone looking for a more business-like feel.
 However, it does come with a price as plans start at AED 1,200/month.